artur-ciocanu/odd-akamai-edge-workers/README.md

 # Background
-This repository tries to demonstrate how we can leverage Target ODD from an Akamai Edge worker.
+This repository tries to demonstrate how we can leverage Adobe Target NodeJS SDK On-Device Decisioning functionality from an Akamai Edge worker.

 # Development
 There are a few prerequisites: